Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Dynamics of resonance capture and stability

 Our result is consistent with Eq.
 (26) of \cite{2014AJ....147...32G}, where they constructed different forms of conserved quantities for derivations (see their Eq.
 9).

 Our analysis can also be extended to the case when the mass of the outer planet is much lower than that of the inner one ($m_{\rm i} {\gg} m_{\rm o}$, $q{\gg}1$).
-In such a circumstance, we find that the real part of eigenvalues of characteristic equation $\lambda_{\rm r} {<} 0$ always holds.
+In such a circumstance, we find that the real part of eigenvalues of the characteristic equation $\lambda_{\rm r} {<} 0$ always holds.
 Importantly, this means that once the planet pair gets trapped in the resonance, the trapping is always stable as long as $m_{\rm i} {\gg} m_{\rm o}$.
+This holds for the planet pairs with an equal eccentricity damping timescale.
+Detailed analysis for the planet pairs with different $\tau_{\rm e}$ can be found in \cite{2015ApJ...810..119D}.